dart-lang/language/working/augmentation-libraries/feature-specification.md

 These operations cannot be expressed today using only imports, exports, or part files.
-Any Dart file (library file or part file) can contain augmentation declarations. *In particular, an augmentation can augment a declaration in the same file in which it occurs.*
+Any Dart file (library file or part file) can contain augmenting declarations. *In particular, an augmentation can augment a declaration in the file in which it occurs.*

 A type augmentation can add new members to an existing type, or augment a member declaration in the same context *(that is, in the same type